-AWPB Achievement
+3.6) AWPB Achievement

-41. Evaluation of AWPB performance for Component 3 (Annex1 B. C3 Annual Work Plan FY15-16 Evaluation): During January-June 2017, evaluation on the implementation progress of 2017 AWPB for C3 was conducted.
-Evaluation of C3 performance as of 31 December 2016 suggested that this indicator has been achieved as 85% and exceeded the target of 70%.
+42. Evaluation of AWPB performance for Component 3 (Annex 6.
+C3 Annual Work Plan FY2017 Evaluation): During January-December 2017, evaluation on the implementation progress of 2017 AWPB for C3 was conducted.
+Evaluation of C3 performance as of 31 December 2017 suggested that this indicator has been achieved as 85% and exceeded the target of 70%.
 There were 92 activities agreed under Subcomponents 3.1 and 3.2 and 75 activities were completed, 7 activities are on-going, and 10 activities were not yet implemented.

-42. EPF team and institution building: With assistance from PTMA, efforts were made to bring all new staff to understand the Project, clarifying roles and responsibilities of staffs and units, building team work, and ensuring that all staff understands the AWPB and the need for moving forward the one EPF agenda.
+43. EPF team and institution building: With assistance from PTMA, efforts were made to bring all new staff to understand the Project, clarifying roles and responsibilities of staffs and units, building team work, and ensuring that all staff understands the AWPB and the need for moving forward the one EPF agenda.
 A team retreat was organized during 24-28 July 2017 in Rayong Province, Thailand.
 This team retreat helped EPF team members to work together as a team, utilizing available resources and focusing on achieving their shared goals as well as some skills needed for personal development and for EPF.